 When your vehicle is in motion, your handicap parking placard should never be hanging from your rearview mirror.
 However, when you are parked in a designated handicap parking space, you must have it either hanging from your rearview mirror or displayed clearly on your dashboard.

 Failure to properly display your handicap placard could result in a fine or citation.
 Alternatively, if you fraudulently filled out your handicap parking permit application, you could be subject to fines, citations or even jail time.
 Anyone who witnesses potential handicap parking abuse is encouraged to contact local authorities right away.

 Parking Pass Requirements

-Disabled people applying for a handicap car sign must meet the following requirements:
+Disabled people applying for a handicap car sign in Minnesota must meet the following requirements:

 - Requires the use of another person or assistive device for walking

 - Requires the use of a portable oxygen tank for breathing assistance